-Cover Sheet: "OCE-RIG" must precede the title of your research project in the title section of the NSF cover sheet.
-FastLane Users: Select the OCE-RIG program solicitation number from the pull down list.
+1. NSF Cover Sheet.
+FastLane Users: Select the OCE-PRF program solicitation number shown at the beginning of this solicitation from the drop-down menu.
 Grants.gov Users: The program solicitation number will be pre-populated by Grants.gov on the NSF Grant Application Cover Page.
+The title should start with the acronym "OCE-PRF", followed by the descriptive title of the research.